MaiJi97/Leetcode/java/200_NumberOfIslands/README.md

 ## Method 1: DFS / Matrix Traverse through recursion

 DFS matrix traverse through recursion.
-Break the recursion when the block is 0 / all the blocks have been visited / we reach the border of the matrix.
-Else we call the method on its four adjacent blocks and recursively find all the blocks connecting to it and count the whole area as 1.
+We have a helper method that takes in additional information regarding the current state.
+Break the recursion when the block is 0 / all the blocks have been visited / we reach the border of the matrix and then add 1 to the result.
+Else we call the method recursively on its neighbors to keep finding elements in the same island.
+What are the neighbors?
+They are the four adjacent blocks that is not 0 / have not been visited / have not reached the border of the matrix.

 Time Complexity: O(mn)

 ## Method 2: BFS / Matrix Traverse through Queue

 BFS matrix traverse through queue.
-Similar as DFS but need to consider what to be pushed into the queue -> the index of the current block as a two element array or an inner class data structure.
-Also note the use of a direction array, which represents the next step to take both vertically and horizontally.
-Who are the neighbors?
-The four blocks that adjacent to / directly connected with the current block in the four direction, represented by the direction array.
-If the block is not yet visited, add it to the queue.
+Similar as DFS but there two points to note: 1) We use a customized inner class here to include information of x axis and y axis of the current block, but can also be done through a direction array, which represent the step we take vertically and horizontally.
+2) When we add neighbors of the current node to the queue.
+What are the neighbors?
+They are the four blocks that adjacent to / directly connected with the current block in the four direction and is not 0 / have not been visited / have not reached the border of the matrix.
+If it satisfies the conditions, add it to the queue and mark it as visited.

 Time Complexity: O(mn)